brandeth/web-shop/README.md

    cd web-shop
    ```

-   - Change your working directory to the newly created Laravel project.
+   - Changes the current working directory to the newly created Laravel project.

 3. **Start the development server:**